Codecademy/docs/content/c/concepts/enums/enums.md

   - 'paths/computer-science'
 ---

-A **enum** (enumeration) is a user-defined data type in C. It is used to assign names to integral constants, the principal purpose of this names is to create a program that is easy to read and maintain.
+An **enum** (enumeration) is a user-defined data type in C. It is used to assign names to integral constants.
+The principal purpose of these names is to create a program that is easy to read and maintain.
 It is defined using the `enum` keyword.

 ## Syntax